ephekt/Budget-Publishing/README.md

 * rows: rows contains a list of 'rows' for a given table/subtable, although subtables are also defined here. rows have several possible attributes:
-    * subtable: this is used for definining a subtable, and should be the only attribute in a given row. subtable itself is an object that defines many subattributes.
+    * subTable: this is used for definining a subtable, and should be the only attribute in a given row. subtable itself is an object that defines many subattributes.
 I will not list these, as a subtable is very similar to a table,